ChrisLPlumb91/battleships/TEST.md

 <strong><h2>Spreadsheet interaction</h2></strong>
 <hr>

-The program interacts with 2 different sheets within a Google Sheet - the 'player' and 'cpu' sheets.
-The 'player' sheet is populated with the player's ships before the game begins, and the CPU's ships are gradually revealed on the 'cpu' as the player successfully lands hits.
+The program interacts with 2 different sheets within a Google Sheet - the player's sheet and the CPU's sheet.
+The player's sheet is populated with the player's ships before the game begins, and the CPU's ships are gradually revealed on the CPU's sheet as the player successfully lands hits.

 To test this functionality, I did a number of things:
 <ul>